x01Jin/ProctorAI/README.md

 ### Installation Instructions

 1. **Clone the Repository**
+    - if you have Git installed open ide terminal and do this:
     ```bash
     git clone https://github.com/x01Jin/ProctorAI
     cd ProctorAI
     ```
+    - if you do not have git installed Just download the Code (go at the top of this page and find the green "Code" button click it and "Download ZIP")

 2. **Set Up a Virtual Environment (Optional but Recommended)** Using venv:
     ```bash